brianshih1/mini-async-runtime/mdbook/src/executor/local_executor.md

 ### Single Threaded

-It’s important to understand that `LocalExecutor` is a single-threaded executor.
+It’s important to understand that the `LocalExecutor` is single-threaded.
 This means that the executor can only be run on the thread that created it. `LocalExecutor` doesn’t implement the `Send` or `Sync` trait, so you cannot move a `LocalExecutor` across threads.
 This makes it easier to reason about the methods on `LocalExecutor` since it’s safe to assume that only one function invocation can be executing at any time.
 In other words, there won’t be two invocations of `run` on the same executor at once.

-Conceptually, the way to think about an executor is that it stores a collection of Task Queues.
-Each Task Queue has a collection of Tasks to execute.
-When `run` is called, the executor would choose one of the task queues to be the active executor.
-Then it will start looping and popping tasks off the Task Queue.

 ### Internals